mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/general-guidance.md

 ###  Suppressed Data

-In situations where the specific piece of data is hidden due to a security or privacy reason, using a code from the [DataAbsentReason Code System] such as `masked` may exceed the data receiver's access rights to know and should be avoided.
+In situations where the specific piece of data is hidden due to a security or privacy reason, using a code from the [DataAbsentReason Code System] such as `masked` may exceed the data receiver's access rights to know.
+However, this is not expected to occur in the public health workflow where this IG is used, therefore using a code such as `masked` is allowed where noted in the profile narratives.
 For elements with a minimum cardinality = 0 (including elements labeled *Must Support*), the element **SHOULD** be omitted from the resource.
-For *Mandatory* elements (in other words, where the minimum cardinality is > 0), use the code `unknown` following the guidance on *Missing Data* in the section above.
+For *Mandatory* elements (in other words, where the minimum cardinality is > 0), use the code `unknown` or `masked` following the guidance above and in the profile narratives.

 ###  Using UCUM codes in the [Quantity] datatype